tcballard/LocalWrap/INSTALLATION.md

 1. Download `LocalWrap-Portable-1.0.0.exe`
 2. Run directly - no installation required
 3. All settings are stored in the same folder as the executable

+## macOS Installation

+### DMG Installation (Recommended)
+1. Download `LocalWrap-1.0.0-arm64.dmg` from the releases page
+2. Double-click the DMG file to mount it
+3. Drag LocalWrap.app to your Applications folder
+4. Launch from Applications or Spotlight search
+5. **Important**: On first launch, right-click LocalWrap → "Open" to bypass Gatekeeper warnings

+### First Launch on macOS
+- macOS may show "LocalWrap is from an unidentified developer"
+- Right-click the app → "Open" → "Open" to allow it to run
+- This only needs to be done once

+## Linux Installation

+### AppImage (Universal)
+1. Download `LocalWrap-1.0.0-arm64.AppImage` from the releases page
+2. Make it executable: `chmod +x LocalWrap-1.0.0-arm64.AppImage`
+3. Run directly: `./LocalWrap-1.0.0-arm64.AppImage`
+4. No installation required - works on most Linux distributions

 ## First Launch